 The State of Vermont uses a mathematical calculation to determine how much child support a child should get.
 The calculation is often called the “child support guideline.”

-Child support is calculated based on the income of both parents, child care costs and the amount of time the child spends with each parent.
+The calculation takes into account what parents in Vermont ordinarily spend to raise a child.
+It takes into account many factors, including the income of both parents and the amount of time the child spends with each parent.
 If you have other children with a different mother or father, that will also be considered.
-The guideline does not consider a person’s living expenses.

 The Office of Child Support has an online child support calculator on the Vermont Department for Children and Families website.
-Use it to figure out your child support payments.
+Use it to figure out what your child support payments are likely to be.
 If you have problems with the calculator, contact the Office of Child Support at 1-800-786-3214.

 For most families, the court will order the amount calculated based on the child support guideline.
 Some parents earn much more or much less than the calculator expects.
 If that is true for your family, you can ask the court to consider the following factors to set a different amount of child support:

 - the financial resources of the parent who has custody